outreachy/website/README.md

 # aptitude install herokuish
 ```

+Docker might complain that some images are still running.
+That's fine, because we want to leave them running until we restart them with new Python versions.

-2. Find the [latest version of Python that Heroku supports](https://devcenter.heroku.com/articles/python-support#supported-runtimes).
-Change the version in [runtime.txt](https://github.com/outreachy/website/blob/master/runtime.txt) to match the latest version of Python.
+2. Find the [latest minor version of Python that Heroku supports](https://devcenter.heroku.com/articles/python-support#supported-runtimes).
+For example, if you choose to install Python 3.11, the latest minor version of Python that Heroku supports might be Python 3.11.7.
+Each minor version includes bug fixes and updates, so you want to have the latest minor version you can.

+Change the Python version number in [runtime.txt](https://github.com/outreachy/website/blob/master/runtime.txt) to match the version of Python you want deployed on the web server.

 3. You will need to update the [Heroku Python buildpack version](https://devcenter.heroku.com/articles/python-support#checking-the-python-buildpack-version).
 Change the version in [.buildpacks](https://github.com/outreachy/website/blob/master/.buildpacks) to match the URL of the [latest Python buildpack GitHub tag](https://github.com/heroku/heroku-buildpack-python/tags).
 Use the format in the `.buildpack` file.

 4. Commit both files (`runtime.txt` and `.buildpack`).

+Delete your virtual environment and rebuild it with the new runtime.txt.
+Start your virtual environment, and make sure it's using the updated Python version.

+Run the test suite and manually test specific functionality, as described in the 'Testing and pushing updates' section above.

 5. Deploy to the Outreachy test server.
 DO NOT DEPLOY TO PRODUCTION WITHOUT TESTING ON THE TEST SERVER FIRST.
 In the deployment log, you should see lines like: